beny23/myblog/content/posts/making_software_quickly.md

 # Background

-I’ve been part of the Manchester team for about 3 years.
-The project started with the “rehoming” of legacy services where we moved Weblogic J2EE web applications from a data centre into the HMRC Digital cloud platform MDTP.
+I've been part of the Manchester team for about 3 years.
+The project started with the "rehoming" of legacy services where we moved Weblogic J2EE web applications from a data centre into MDTP.

 As such, my experience with HMRC code started by trying to understand millions of lines of code of monolithic applications.
-Note, we didn’t rewrite or refactor - we wanted to move it into the cloud and just make it work.
+Note, we didn't rewrite or refactor - we wanted to move it into the cloud and just make it work.
 The improvements came later.
 While it is not as exciting as greenfield development, and involved the occasional head-against-brick-walling - it was quite satisfying to move applications out of the data centre.